 Describe how you plan to use Wash'Em.

-Liked by Wilson Anku
+Liked by Wilson Anku and 4 others

 In KnowledgePoint you can ask and answer questions and share your experience with others!

 The following are my key actions plan to use the WASH'em

 great idea to include it in the quality benchmarks, Abdirizak!
 Let's stay in touch, I'd be interested to hear more about the outcomes of hygiene promotion programming in your areas of operation.

 In a few weeks we will be hosting a WASH-specific training for some of our disaster response team members, and I will have the opportunity to introduce them to Wash’Em.
 I will have time for a 30 minute overview then nearly 2 hours in breakout sessions for some practical in-person exercises.
 I’m starting to prepare the content now, and I’m feeling especially grateful for all the training resources available in the Wash’Em app.
 Thank you!